yuda-notes/teaching-notes/tools-intro.md

    ![image](https://github.com/user-attachments/assets/f0d1d61a-58ef-4d99-be3a-1d7f5b3ed04d)
 7. In the Edit Environment Variable window, click on "New". <br>
    ![image](https://github.com/user-attachments/assets/142cdbda-b908-4bd8-9659-b33afb77c8e2)
-8. Add the path to the directory where Conda is installed.
-This is typically in `C:\Users\YourUsername\Anaconda3\Scripts`.
+8. Add the path to the directory where Anaconda/Miniconda is installed, usually in `C:\Users\YourUsername\Anaconda3\Scripts`.
-   - Just to make sure, open Anaconda Prompt and execute `where conda` command.
-It will give you the same output pattern like above.
+   - You can verify this by opening Anaconda Prompt and execute `where conda` command.
+It will give you the same output like above.
 9. Click "OK" on all windows to save the changes.
 10. Close and reopen Terminal/CMD.